-1. Begin at the Prairie Tillers Mural (Caroyl Yasko, 1980) at the Center Street
+1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 Parking lot located at W. Whitewater and W. Center Streets.

-1. Begin at the Prairie Tillers Mural (Caroyl Yasko, 1980) at the Center Street
+1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 Parking lot located at W. Whitewater and W. Center Streets.